reema0814/Threat-Protection-with-XDR/Labguide/lab7_mitigate_threats.md

 1. Under Standard protection, select **Manage protection settings**.
 Hint: If you see this option grayed out, refresh your browser using Ctrl+F5.

     ![](./media/lab10-task3-std-policies.png)

+   **Note:** If you encounter a pop-up prompting you to finalize the Organizational setup, wait for 5 minutes, refresh the page, and repeat the above steps again.

 1. In the Apply Exchange Online Protection section, select **Specific recipients**, and under **Domains** start writing your tenant’s domain name, select it, and then select **Next**.

     ![](./media/lab10-task3-std-policies01.png)